Big Finish Productions: Doctor Who

 In 2016, Big Finish's licence to produce Doctor Who audios was extended to 20 June 2025.

 In 2019, Big Finish reached its 20th anniversary of producing Doctor Who audios and released a special: The Legacy of Time which combined several spin-offs, including UNIT, The Diary of River Song, Bernice Summerfield and Counter-Measures.
 Other celebratory releases included the third series of Ravenous (featuring almost all Eighth Doctor companions); fourth series of Ravenous (featuring multiple incarnations of the Master; the sixth Series of the Early Adventures (in which the First Doctor encountered the Second Doctor, as well as using the character of Katerina for the first time); The Diary of River Song series 5 (the first appearance of Eric Roberts' Master since the 1996 film and the return of Missy).

 In August 2020, Big Finish announced a new series of audios beginning release in May 2021, featuring Christopher Eccleston reprising his role as the Ninth Doctor (for the first time since his departure from the series in 2005).

 In December 2021, Big Finish announced that their license to produce Doctor Who audios was extended until the 31st of March 2030.

 In June 2022, Big Finish announced that in November of the same year, the prices of all unreleased boxsets as of that month would see an increase in price due to the rising costs of production and supply costs.
 These new prices are yet to be announced as of the 15th of September 2022.

+In July 2024, it was announced that Jodie Whittaker and Mandip Gill would be reprising their roles as the Thirteenth Doctor and Yasmin Khan respectively for a new series of audio plays titled The Thirteenth Doctor Adventures.
+The first of these plays is due to be released in July 2025.